Font Size:

 Chagas Disease Alert: Rare but Serious Risk from Kissing Bugs

 Chagas disease, caused by the parasite Trypanosoma cruzi, is primarily spread through the bite of infected kissing bugs, which are found in the southern U.S., including Alabama.
 While most U.S. cases come from travel to Central or South America, kissing bugs in the U.S. can potentially transmit the parasite to humans.
 Early infection may cause fever, fatigue, or swelling near the bite or around the eye, but if untreated, the disease can become chronic and lead to serious heart or digestive problems years later.
 Kissing bugs often live in cracks and crevices of homes or animal shelters and feed on both people and pets at night.
 Sealing up entry points, reducing outdoor lighting, and keeping sleeping areas clean can help prevent exposure.
-For prevention tips and more information on Chagas Disease, visit the CDC website.
-You can also explore these additional resources: Chagas Disease Fact Sheet (available in English | Spanish) and information on kissing bug look-alikes.
+For prevention tips and more information on Chagas Disease, visit the CDC Chagas Disease website.
+You can also explore this additional resource: Chagas Disease Fact Sheet (available in English | Spanish).

-Page last updated: May 12, 2026
+Page last updated: June 30, 2026